The Lost Heroes of the Golden Age

 The Rivera family honey farm is not mentioned.
 Perhaps it was the Bee's never-mentioned friend, Miguel Rivera, Ladybug's father, who helped Richard Raleigh gain the evidence to take down the mob?

-The Red Bee used trained bees — Michael and another — in his crimefighting, but no trainer was ever mentioned.
-The profile also references an encounter with Professor Pollen, who was not a Golden Age character.
+The profile also references Professor Pollen, who was not a Golden Age character.

-Read all about the Red Bee in the Quality Companion!
+Read all about the Red Bee in my book, The Quality Companion (TwoMorrows)!

 Powers